haxul/vacancy-statistics/README.md

-# Applicaiont to track positions on it market.
+# Applicaiont to track market positions.

 ### how to build app: